Effective COVID-19 Communications for Your County: Amplify Your Message Through the Power of the Media

 Here are a few ideas:

-- Hold a virtual tour of non-COVID related county programs and work to show county business goes on and we will serve our residents in these unprecedented times
+- Hold a tour of non-COVID related county programs and work to show county business goes on and we will serve our small business owners and residents.

 Resources to Get Started